samgarcia3/apparel-webscraper-lamda-container/README.md

 This project containerises a web scraper that can query Product Images and Product Details then scrape and save a specified number of results to an AWS S3 Bucket of choice.

-This web scraper uses beautiful soup to extract clothing information onto a csv file.
+This web scraper uses beautiful soup and scrapy to extract clothing information onto a csv file.
 Later the project will be migrated to a back end framework to use as an API.
-The areas of impact include fibre production,

 # Background